RealFill: Reference-Driven Generation for Authentic Image Completion: Introduction

 \section{Introduction}

-Photographs capture frozen moments in time corresponding to ephemeral and invaluable experiences in our lives, but can sometimes fail to do these memories justice.
-In many cases, no single shot may have captured the perfect angle, framing, timing, and composition, and unfortunately, just as the experiences themselves cannot be revisited, these elements of the captured images are similarly unalterable.
-We show one such example in Fig.~\ref{fig:method}: imagine having taken a nearly perfect photo of your daughter dancing on stage, but her unique and intricate crown is only barely cut out of the frame.
+Photographs capture ephemeral and invaluable experiences in our lives, but can sometimes fail to do these memories justice.
+In many cases, no single shot may have captured the perfect angle, framing, timing, or composition, and unfortunately, just as the experiences themselves cannot be revisited, these elements of the captured images are also unalterable.
+We show one such example in Fig.~\ref{fig:method}: imagine having taken a nearly perfect photo of your daughter dancing on stage, but her unique and intricate crown is partially cut out of the frame.
 Of course, there are many other pictures from the performance that showcase her crown, but they all fail to capture that precise special moment: her pose mid-dance, her facial expression, and the perfect lighting.
-Given your memories of this event and this collection of imperfect photos, you can certainly imagine the missing parts of this perfect shot, but actually creating a complete version of this image, e.g., to share with family and friends, is a much harder task.
+Given this collection of imperfect photos, you can certainly imagine the missing parts of this perfect shot, but actually creating a complete, shareable version of this image is much harder.

-In this paper, we focus on this problem, which we call \textit{Authentic Image Completion}.
+In this paper, we focus on this problem, which we call \textit{\Adjective{} Image Completion}.
 Given a few reference images (up to five) and one target image that captures roughly the same scene (but in a different arrangement or appearance), we aim to fill missing regions of the target image with high-quality image content that is faithful to the originally captured scene.
 Note that for the sake of practical benefit, we focus particularly on the more challenging, unconstrained setting in which the target and reference images may have very different viewpoints, environmental conditions, camera apertures, image styles, or even moving objects.